briannval/simple-quiz-system/README.md

 ## User Story

 - As a user, I want to be able to create a quiz.
+  Example of ADD X to Y, where X = questions, and Y = quiz.
+Users will be able to add X to Y in a sense that
 - As a user, I want to be able to attempt another user's quiz.
 - As a user, I want to be able to get feedback on my attempt.
 - As a user, I want to be able to star another user's quiz.
-- As a user, I want to be able to see the most popular quizzes.
 - As a user, I want to be able to create multiple choice questions.
 - As a user, I want to be able to create number answer questions.
-- As a user, I want to be able to create essay questions.
+- As a user, I want to be able to create true false questions.

 # Stack
 - Java JUnit testing